 If this process is followed, any hardware or software malfunction can be legitimately supported by the production of the above draft work.

 Lateness of Assessment Tasks

-All assignments must be handed in by recess, unless otherwise specified.
-If not, they will be treated as late (unless there is documentary evidence of illness or misadventure) and the following penalties will apply:
+All assessments must be handed in by 3pm on the day the task is due, unless otherwise specified.
+If not, they will be treated as late and the following penalties will apply: